cstrobbe/languagelearning/README.md

 # Language Learning

-Collection of links and resources related to learning foreign languages.
+Collection of links and resources (both online and offline) related to learning foreign languages.
 See the site at [cstrobbe.GitHub.io/languagelearning/](http://cstrobbe.github.io/languagelearning/).